Rick Ubic, Ph.D.

 Phone: 208-426-2309 | Fax: 208-426-4466 | Office: MEC 403K

-Dr. Ubic is a member of the Electron Microscopy and Analysis Group of the Institute of Physics, TMS, AIST, and ASM International.
-He also serves as secretary of the Electronics Division of the American Ceramic Society and as editor-in-chief of Materials Research Bulletin.
+Dr. Ubic is a member of the Electron Microscopy and Analysis Group of the Institute of Physics.
+He also serves the American Ceramic Society as chair-elect of the Electronics Division, chair of the Subcommittee on the Spriggs Phase Equilibria Award, and member of the Publications Committee.
+He has also been Editor-in-Chief of Materials Research Bulletin since 2014.

 Microwave Dielectric Resonators